 Led by Richard Mithoff, one of the top lawyers in the nation, our clients can rest assured that Mithoff Law will work hard to hold negligent parties accountable for their actions.
-To request a free consultation, call us at 713-654-1122 or contact us online today.
+To request a free consultation, call us at 713-654-1122.

 For additional resources regarding financial assistance for amputee victims, we encourage you to visit the Amputee Coalition’s website.